quartiq/miniconf/miniconf_mqtt/README.md

 `MqttClient` is a manually driven async service:

 - call `poll()` regularly to drive MQTT I/O
+- pass a callback to `poll()` for non-MM2 inbound publishes
-- handle your own application traffic through the shared session via `publish()`
+- handle your own application traffic through the shared session via `publish()`, `subscribe()`, and `unsubscribe()`
 - call `publish_by_key()` for explicit app-driven retained leaf publication
 - call `publish_all()` to queue a background retained full-tree republish
 - let `poll()` incrementally publish `alive`, schema pages, and retained settings
+- match on the returned `Event`
+  - `Connected`: fresh broker session, re-subscribe your non-MM2 topics here
+  - `Reconnected`: broker resumed the existing session
+  - `Other`: one non-MM2 inbound publish was delivered to the callback

 Background schema/settings publication is incremental by design so reconnect/bootstrap does not block normal `set/#` handling: each `poll()` handles one MQTT session event first and then